af009/ansible-autodeploy/README.md

 Ansible automatic deploy

 ## Terraform part: https://github.com/af009/ansible-project
-## Ansible part: Automatic deploy apps with Ansible
+## Ansible part: Automatic deploy with Ansible
 #### In this part we use Ansible to deploy our app in the infrastructure created in the first part (Terraform).